hashicorp/terraform/website/docs/cli/commands/graph.html.md

 layout: "docs"
 page_title: "Command: graph"
 sidebar_current: "docs-commands-graph"
-description: "terraform graph generates a visual representation of a configuration or execution plan that you can use to generate charts."
+description: "The terraform graph command generates a visual representation of a configuration or execution plan that you can use to generate charts."
 ---

 # Command: graph